ydb-platform/ydb/ydb/docs/en/core/getting_started/_includes/cli.md

 {{ ydb-cli }} -e <endpoint> -d <database> scheme ls
 ```

 If the command is successful, a list of objects in the database is shown in response.
-If you haven't created anything in the database yet, the output will only contain the `.sys` and `.sys_health` system directories with [diagnostic representations of YDB](../../troubleshooting/system_views_db.md).
+If you haven't created anything in the database yet, the output will only contain the `.sys` and `.sys_health` system directories with [diagnostic views of YDB](../../troubleshooting/system_views_db.md).

 {% include [cli/ls_examples.md](cli/ls_examples.md) %}